Zwyx/bepo-xxerty/README.md

 # Bépo-Xxerty

-Use Bépo on Linux while keeping Azerty or Qwerty shortcuts
+Use Bépo on Linux while keeping Azerty or Qwerty shortcuts.

+Note: see also [Bépo-Code](https://github.com/Zwyx/bepo-code) for a customised Bépo layout optimised for code, English, and French, with Azerty/Qwerty shortcuts.

 *As Bépo is mainly used by French people, the rest of this file is written in French.*

 ## Présentation